ShaneMcAfee/ShaneMcAfee.github.io/index.md

 Figuring out how to apply each one took time, patience, and research.
 Each one had difficulties that required meticulous inspection, and pushed me to write out my thoughts or seek online resources to figure out the cause of my frustration.

-Specifically:
+The specific tools I found to be interesting are:
--command line arguments
+* command line arguments
--loops, nested loops
+* loops, nested loops
--2D vectors
+* 2D vectors
--read/write files, I/O stream
+* read/write files, I/O stream